 The stated purpose of this fund is to assist victims of domestic violence and Health Services of Coshocton County, but distributions to other entities may be made.
-Vicki Henderson School and her family recommend grants from the fund’s earnings.
+Vicki Henderson Schooler and her family recommend grants from the fund’s earnings.

 This fund provides grants for the general betterment of Coshocton County with approval by the Distribution Committee.

 This fund was created through a generous bequest from Fred E. Johnston, long-time friends of the Coshocton Foundation, who served on both the Investment and Distribution Committees for many years.
 This legacy constitutes the largest single gift in the Foundation's history.
 The Trustees and Distribution Committee make grants from this fund according to the needs of the community.